scifir/scifir-units/README.md

-# MagickScience
+# scifir-units

 Hello!
-MagickScience is a scientific library for developing lab machines and scientific inventions.
-It provides units, molecules, among other features, to allow developers of scientific software to develop their software easily.
+The **Scifir Collection** is a set of scientific libraries for developing **laboratory machines** and **scientific inventions**.
+It provides units, molecules, among other features, to allow developers of scientific software to develop their software and firmware easily.
 Enjoy!

-MagickScience is under development, but the units are already released.
+The Scifir Collection is under development, but the units are already released.
 Molecules aren't, but they will by ready soon!

-MagickScience includes special units to use, then it's unneeded to care about having the proper dimensions and prefixes when developing scientific software, you can instantiate any value you have on the machine, without performing operations with a calculator first to convert the units to a common prefix.
-Learn how to use them at the [Wiki](https://github.com/Iarfen/MagickScience/wiki/).
+**scifir-units** includes special units to use, then it's unneeded to care about having the proper dimensions and prefixes when developing scientific software, you can instantiate any value you have on the machine, without performing operations with a calculator first to convert the units to a common prefix.
+Learn how to use them at the [Wiki](https://github.com/scifir/scifir-units/wiki/).

 ### Team

-MagickScience is developed by [Ismael Correa](https://github.com/Iarfen/), a software developer of 32 years old.
-You can email if you find bugs, request new features, or have any other need, at ismael.correa.castro@gmail.com.
+The **Scifir Collection** is developed by [Ismael Correa](https://github.com/Iarfen/), a software developer of 32 years old.
+You can email him if you find bugs, you want to request new features, or have any other need, at ismael.correa.castro@gmail.com.

 ### Funding

-MagickScience is looking for **funding**, in order to do some digital marketing and pay some other needs of the project.
-If you want to support this library, and **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/Iarfen).
+The **Scifir Foundation** is looking for **funding**, in order to do some digital marketing and pay some other needs of the project.
+If you want to support this libraries, **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/Iarfen).

 ## Installation

-To install MagickScience you have to use CMake and Make.
-The library is called msci_units, the other msci libraries aren't yet published in the web.
+To install scifir-units you have to use CMake and Make.
+The library is called scifir_units, the other scifir libraries aren't yet published in the web.
 The commands to install it are the following:

 ```
 cmake .